More about Planswell

 According to their most recent assessment (2018), Florida ranks in the bottom 10 states for overall quality of healthcare provided, whereas Arizona is in the middle 31.

-So, if you have a condition that requires you have access to consistent, excellent medical care, you might be more likely to find a suitable living situation in Arizona than in Florida.
+So, if you have a condition that necessitates access to consistent, excellent medical care, you might be more likely to find a suitable living situation in Arizona than in Florida.

 Medicaid access